Ckrenzer/Ckrenzer/README.md

 # About
-My name is Connor Krenzer, and I am a data science analyst.
+My name is Connor Krenzer, and I am a data science analyst based in Atlanta.
 I occasionally make programming tutorials and post them on YouTube.

 ### Contact
 - **Email**: ckrenzer.info@gmail.com (I'd rather use a dedicated email, though you can still send one to the account corresponding to my YouTube channel)